-LG teases quad-core smartphone that packs 1280x768 True HD IPS+ display, battery with long lifespanAlex Wagner - Deputy Managing Editor, News Desk
+LG teases quad-core smartphone that packs 1280x768 True HD IPS+ display, battery with long lifespanAlex Wagner - Editorial Director of News and Content

 Last night we got an early peek at an upcoming LG handset thought to be the Optimus G, and now it looks like we've gotten some official confirmation of some of the device's features thanks to LG itself.
 In a pair of press releases, one in English and the other in Korean, LG talks up its "next major smartphone" that it refers to by the codename "G." LG says that the phone will be vertically developed using the best components from LG Electronics, LG Chem, LG Display and LG Innotek.
 Not only will the G be the first quad-core LTE handset with Qualcomm's Snapdragon S4 Pro APQ8064 processor, LG says that it'll feature a battery that runs 60 percent more efficiently, with a lifespan of up to 800 charge cycles.

 Moving on to the front of the device, LG touts the phone's display as being clearer than a typical AMOLED display but also requiring less power.
 The screen will be of the True HD IPS+ variety, with a resolution of 1280x768 and 320ppi.
 Finally, the G will feature a G2 Touch Hybrid Display that LG says features no gap between the LCD panel and glass.
 This leads to a 30 percent reduction in the touchscreen panel's thickness.